umlouco/video-conference-zoom/docs/docs/booked-appointments.md

 Thats it !
 After you linked these fields.
 Your Zoom Meetings is linked with your Product.

+### Preparing Zoom Meeting link for Emails

+Follow below steps to include join links in default Booked Appointments emails.

+1. Goto wp-admin
+2. Under Appointments > Settings
+3. Select Emails tab
+4. Scroll to “Appointment Confirmation” section.

+You should see below two points added in the description section.

+**%zoom_meeting_link%** — Display the appointment’s Zoom App Link.
+**%zoom_meeting_browser_link%** — Display the appointment’s Zoom Join via Browser Link.

+Add these above texts accordingly to show the zoom join link as well join via browser link and they should show up in your confirmation emails.

 ### How will users receive join links ?

 At the moment - If you have kept your bookings to be **Auto Approved** they will receive join links in email.
 Othewise, you'll have to use [booked-appointments] shortcode to show.